zSnout/Statistics.JS/v2/README.md

 ## `.summary(median?: Boolean)`
 This returns an array of the five-number summary of the array (min, q1, median, q3, max).
 See `.firstQuartile()` and `.thirdQuartile()` for information about what `median` does.

-## `.mode()`
-This returns an array that contains the values that occur the most in the array.
-The reason it is an array and not just a number is because there can be more than one mode.

-## `.modeFrequency()`
-This returns the number of times that the mode(s) occur as a Number.

 It has an alias: `.modeFreq()`.